When is The Mandalorian Star Wars TV series released on Disney+ in the UK?

 - Rick Famuyiwa: Dope, Affirmation

 - Bryce Dallas Howard: Directorial debut.
-Has beforehand starred in Black Mirror season three episode Nosedive and the Jurassic World collection
+Has beforehand starred in Black Mirror season three episode Nosedive and the Jurassic World sequence

 - Taika Waititi: Thor: Ragnarok, Hunt for the Wilderpeople, What We Do Within the Shadows